santosderek/Cisco-ISE-Log-Syslog-Server/README.md

 # Cisco-ISE-Log-Syslog-Server
-Repository Joe Galtman, Ava Masseria, and Derek Santos (me) created to parse CIsco ISE logs by IP Address during our internship at Cisco 2018.
+Repository Joe Galtman, Ava Masseria, and Derek Santos (me) created to parse Cisco ISE logs by IP Address during our internship at Cisco 2018.

 ### Installation (Independent to Docker)